UltraEngine/Documentation/CPP/Peer.md

 Base class: [Object](Object.md)

-This class is an object representing another computer a server is connected to.
+This class is an object representing another computer this machine is connected to.

 | Property | Type | Description |
 |---|---|---|